babel/website/docs/config-files.md

 New in Babel 7.x, Babel has a concept of a ["root"](options.md#root) directory, which defaults to the current working directory.
-For project-wide configuration, Babel will automatically search for a `"babel.config.js"` in this root directory.
-Alternatively, users can use an explicit ["configFile"](options.md#configfile) value to override the default config file search behavior.
+For project-wide configuration, Babel will automatically search for a `"babel.config.js"`, `"babel.config.cjs"` or `"babel.config.json"` in this root directory.
+Alternatively, users can use an explicit
+["configFile"](options.md#configfile) value to override the default config file search behavior.

 Because project-wide config files are separated from the physical location of the config